reenigne/x86_microcode/v20/README.md

 # The NEC V20 & V30 Microcode

+A decoding of the NEC V20/V30 microcode was recently made possible via the imaging work of [InfoSecDJ](https://infosec.exchange/@infosecdj):
 <img width="800" height="697" alt="The NEC V20 Die" src="images/v20_die_shot_01.jpg" />

 NEC used unified microcode for both the NEC V20 and V30, which differ only in their metal layer interconnects.